 A student who receives financial aid and subsequently resigns from the University, may be required to return all or part of the funds received to the financial aid programs.
 These funds are returned to the programs in the following order: Federal Family Education Loans, Federal Perkins Loans, and scholarships.
-The refund schedule for financial aid recipients extends through 60 percent of the semester/term.
-Specific refund schedules are established each semester/term by the Office of Admissions and Student Records and may be obtained from that office.

-Refund of tuition, nonresident fee, and/or mandatory fees for students who do not receive financial aid will be made on the following basis upon official withdrawal of the student.
-"Days of classes" are days on which regular classes are scheduled before classes begin, 100 percent; during the first 6 days of classes (first three days in summer term), 90 percent; from day 7 through day 24 of classes (day 4 through day 12 in summer term), 50 percent; from day 25 of classes (day 13 in summer term) to the end of the semester, none.
+Refund of tuition, nonresident fee, and/or mandatory fees for students will be made on the following basis upon official withdrawal of the student.
+"Days of classes" are days on which regular classes are scheduled before classes begin, 100 percent; during the first 6 days of classes (first three days in summer semester), 90 percent; from day 7 through day 24 of classes (day 4 through day 12 in summer semester), 50 percent; from day 25 of classes (day 13 in summer semester) to the end of the semester, none.